pyvisa/pyvisa-py/docs/source/faq.rst

     but can also lead to unexpected locking issues in subsequent connections, requiring an instrument reboot.
     The DMM6500 is especially lacking in this aspect.

-    About the lock timeout handling: Keysight VISA and PyVISA-py both support the lock timeout attribute ``VI_KTATTR_LOCKWAIT``.
+    About the lock timeout handling on already opened sessions:

+        Keysight VISA and PyVISA-py both support the lock timeout attribute ``VI_KTATTR_LOCKWAIT``.

         NI-VISA and R&S VISA have no known means of controlling the lock timeout, and mostly use the I/O timeout and/or internal timing for lock timeout handling.

+        HiSLIP will allow writes of most commands, even if the resource is locked by another session, but the instrument will not execute these commands, nor allow reads to be performed until the other lock is removed.
+        Therefore, it is best to use the ``VI_ATTR_RSRC_LOCK_STATE`` attribute to check the instrument lock state before attempting any operations that might be affected by a lock.

     If you are debugging locking issues, note that NI-VISA supports the lock-on-open method, but underneath uses the lock-after-open method, and, after having established a lock, handles the locking internally without addressing the instrument.

+    HiSLIP always translates lock-on-open into lock-after-open.

 Remote/Local control
 --------------------